reproto/reproto/doc/compiler.md

 RpIR can be flavored (default being `CoreFlavor`).

 A flavor defines which types are used to store certain types of information.
-RpIR can be translated from one flavor to another using `Environment::translate`.
+RpIR can be translated from one flavor to another using `Session::translate`.

 This process requires that one implements and provides the necessary `*Translator` traits which decide how one flavor (e.g. `CoreFlavor`) is translated to another flavor.

-If a backend wants to use `CoreFlavor`, `Environment::translate_default` is available which does the minimal amount of processing (referential integrity) but retains the original flavor.
+If a backend wants to use `CoreFlavor`, `Session::translate_default` is available which does the minimal amount of processing (referential integrity) but retains the original flavor.

 [parsed specification]: /doc/spec.md